Cooper & Boone

 The podcast itself will feature elements of the 1990’s cultural phenomenon “Adam and Drew” (who brought reluctant teenagers into a self-help discussion through casual, funny, and poignant phone-in dialogues), and an actual counseling session that inmates can listen in on, like a fly on the wall.)

-With this voyeuristic angle, Chainbreaker gets past two sets of walls: those of the prison itself, and those of the wounded heart, who has been trained not to show weakness – and may be quietly despairing for help.
+With this fly-on-the-wall angle, Chainbreaker gets past two sets of walls: those of the prison itself, and those of the wounded heart, who has been trained not to show weakness – and may be quietly despairing for help.

 We’re currently working with David Lawson, a former inmate and pastor, and several licensed counselors in the Nashville area, to craft the shows and find willing participants willing to work through their own pain for the healing benefit of others.